Optional

 s this is the only way to get the max event

 listeners for the event target.
-If the number of event handlers on a single
+If the number of event handlers on a

 import { getMaxListeners, setMaxListeners, EventEmitter } from 'node:events';